| Technical

 -- Wordy writing slows down the training process for several reasons.
 One, because it

-to the point right away.
+to the point quickly.
 This way, students (particularly employees) can

 One

-of the most common signs of wordy writing (the opposite of 'tight writing') is the overuse of
+of the most common signs of wordy writing is the overuse of

 |